shader-slang/slang/docs/command-line-slangc.md

 On linux it's similar, but any path (relative or not) will override the regular search mechanism.
 See *'dlopen'* for more details.

-* `-dxc-path`: Sets the path where dxc dlls are loaded from (dxcompiler.dll & dxil).
+* `-dxc-path`: Sets the path where dxc dll/shared libraries are loaded from (dxcompiler & dxil).

 * `-fxc-path`: Sets the path where fxc dll is loaded from (d3dcompiler_47.dll).

-* `-glslang-path`: Sets where the slang specific 'slang-glslang' is loaded from
+* `-glslang-path`: Sets where the Slang specific 'slang-glslang' is loaded from

+Paths can specify a directory that holds the appropriate binaries.
+It can also be used to name a specific downstream binary - be it a shared library or an executable.
+Note that if it is a shared library, it is not necessary to provide the full filesystem name - just the path and/or name that will be used to load it.
+For example on windows `fxc` can be loaded from `D:/mydlls` with

+* `D:/mydlls' - will look for `d3dcompiler_47.dll` in this directory
+* `D:/mydlls/d3dcompiler_47` - it's not necessary to specify .dll to load a dll on windows
+* `D:/mydlls/d3dcompiler_47.dll` - it is also possible name the shared library explicitly for example

+That if you name the shared library/executable you can use a name other than the default for a specific version, for example by using `D:/mydlls/dxcompiler-some-version` for a specific version of `dxc`.

 Limitations
 -----------